 I hate spam.
 I get pretty intense feelings about it.
 And now I’ve started to associate Arabic writing with something I hate.

 I know that’s not fair.
 I know that Arabic writing isn’t to blame for this.
 I should be such a controlled, evolved, intelligent person that this doesn’t affect me in any way.
 But I don’t know if any of us are really that strong.
 If a rabbit comes and shits in your bed every day, you’re gonna start to hate rabbits even if you know that’s not fair.

 But now that I’ve noticed this, I need to take steps to ensure I don’t build up misplaced associative hate just because of how my brain is wired up.

 How do I do that?

-I might buy a painting or a print that I find beautiful that has arabic writing on it and hang it somewhere I see everyday.
+I might buy a painting or a print that I find beautiful that has Arabic writing on it and hang it somewhere I see every day.
 I might try and remove the author name field from the comment notification fields I get, so I can focus on the more important URL field and comment content.
-But I’d also love to hear if you’ve faced similar challenges and how you dealt with it.
+But I’d also love to hear if you’ve faced similar challenges and how you dealt with them.